Backcountry Skiing at Source Lake, Alpental Lakes Wilderness

 Ski tour: Source Lake, Alpental Lakes Wilderness, WA

 Take I-90 out to Snoqualmie Pass, then from exit 52 take the Alpental Access Road to the last parking lot.
 From there, you’ll be able to ski to/from your car.
 We arrived at the parking lot fairly early, around 8:00 a.m.
 There were only a few cars there at that time, but when we returned, the lot was brimming full with more than just backcountry skiers.

-Our original plan was to skin up to Pineapple Pass, but due to visibility issues, we couldn’t see an obvious path up there.
+Our original plan was to ski Pineapple Pass, but due to visibility issues, we couldn’t see an obvious path up there.
 Visibility was low and it wasn’t until we were up past Source Lake where we could see the actual peaks.

-Since this was our first time backcountry skiing in the Alpental area, we opted to stay on the more mellow terrain in the Source Lake basin.
+We opted to stay on the more mellow terrain in the Source Lake basin since this was our first time backcountry skiing in the Alpental area.
 There are steep chutes and cliffs to the south and large open glades to the north for prime backcountry skiing.

 The snow was a little crusty higher up, but soft down lower.
-The lower lines were fairly tracked out for backcountry skiing.
-Overall, despite not snowing for over a week, the snow was surprisingly good and there were still freshies to be had.
+The lower terrain was fairly tracked out for backcountry skiing.
+However, despite not snowing for over a week, the snow was surprisingly good and there was still fresh powder to be had.

-The open glades are an easy and fun area to lap if you’re looking for turns.
-If you’re interested in steeper terrain, try the chutes around Pineapple Pass (by the Tooth).
+The open glades around Source Lake are an easy and fun area to lap.
+For skiing steeper terrain, try the chutes around Pineapple Pass (by the Tooth).
 Or if you’d prefer to beat the crowds, continue skinning up to Snow Lake.